Tourists Advised To Avoid Traveling Babusar Road After 6pm - UrduPoint

 Tourists and commuters were requested to complete their journey before 6 p.m. to avoid inconvenience.

-Tourists and travelers have also been advised to contact the Khyber Pakhtunkhwa Kite Project Helpline (1422) to get fresh updates on weather, roads, and flood situation.
+Tourists and travelers had also been advised to contact the Khyber Pakhtunkhwa (KP) Kite Project Helpline (1422) to get fresh updates on weather, roads, and flood situations.